Mason Hill (band)

-Mason Hill are a Scotttish hard rock band, from Glasgow, who formed in 2015.
-Coined by schoolmates Scott Taylor and James Bird in 2013 they added Craig McFetridge to the line up and in due course Matthew Ward joined ranks followed shortly after by Marc Montgomery to complete the band.
+Mason Hill are a Scottish hard rock band, from Glasgow, who formed in 2015 officially.
+Coined by schoolmates James Bird and (former member)Scott Taylor in early 2013.
+They added Craig McFetridge shortly after (mid 2013) to the line up and in due course Matthew Ward joined ranks (2014) followed shortly after by Marc Montgomery (2015) to complete the band.

+After Taylor’s departure from the band in 2023 due to health concerns the band started their search for a replacement.
+In September 2025 Tom Ward officially joined Mason Hill publicly after working with the band for a year.
+Tom Ward is the current lead vocalist for Mason Hill.

 They have released one studio album to date, Against The Wall (2021) plus an acoustic EP Unplugged (2020), which followed their debut EP, Mason Hill (2015).

 History

-Singer Scott Taylor and guitarist James Bird met at school.
-Bird was already an accomplished guitarist, having played on stage with boyhood hero Zakk Wylde.
-The band was formed in 2013 with the others joining at that time, with Taylor forgoing plans to become an Olympic swimmer and bassist Matthew Ward pulling out of his degree.
-They released their debut eponymous EP in 2015 before embarking on various live shows, supporting acts such as Airbourne and Gun as well as appearing at festivals such as WinterStorm in Troon, and on the Boardie Takeover Stage at Download Festival.
+James Bird met (former member) Taylor at High school in Clydebank, Glasgow.
+They met drummer Craig McFetridge in 2013 through an online advert.
+Matthew Ward joined ranks in 2014 followed by Marc Montgomery in 2015.

+In 2014 Bird, McFetridge and Taylor recorded their debut self titled EP “Mason Hill” at The Foundry in Motherwell with producer Sandy Jones.

 In 2019, they launched a Kickstarter campaign for their debut album Against The Wall.
 It was eventually released in March 2021 with the album reaching number 19 in the UK Albums Chart, and number one in the UK Rock and Metal Chart.

+The album was recorded at Riverside Studios in Busby, Glasgow by Duncan Cameron (producer) and assisted by David McClean.

+The album was mixed by Chris Sheldon.

+In 2021 when the world briefly opened back up during the Covid19 pandemic, the band went on an extensive UK tour selling over 7000 tickets.
+Mason Hill were one of the first tours back on the road.

+In September 2023, the band announced Taylor had left the band due to health concerns.
+They had to cancel all remaining commitments and settle into a period of hiatus.